Aspiration pneumonia

 Aspiration pneumonia is a type of lung infection that is due to a relatively large amount of material from the stomach or mouth entering the lungs.
 Signs and symptoms often include fever and cough of relatively rapid onset.
-Complications may include lung abscess, acute respiratory distress syndrome, empyema, and parapneumonic effusion.
-Some include chemical induced inflammation of the lungs as a subtype, which occurs from acidic but non-infectious stomach contents entering the lungs.
+Complications may include lung abscess, acute respiratory distress syndrome, empyema, parapneumonic effusion, and pneumonia Some include chemical induced inflammation of the lungs as a subtype, which occurs from acidic but non-infectious stomach contents entering the lungs.

 Infection can be due to a variety of bacteria.
 Risk factors include decreased level of consciousness, problems with swallowing, alcoholism, tube feeding, and poor oral health.
 Diagnosis is typically based on the presenting history, symptoms, chest X-ray, and sputum culture.
 Differentiating from other types of pneumonia may be difficult.

 Treatment is typically with antibiotics such as clindamycin, meropenem, ampicillin/sulbactam, or moxifloxacin.
 For those with only chemical pneumonitis, antibiotics are not typically required.
 Among people hospitalized with pneumonia, about 10% are due to aspiration.
 It occurs more often in older people, especially those in nursing homes.
 Both sexes are equally affected.

 Signs and symptoms

-The person may have an insidious course with increased respiratory rate, foul-smelling sputum, hemoptysis, and fever.
+Signs and symptoms of aspiration pneumonia may develop gradually, with increased respiratory rate, foul-smelling sputum, hemoptysis, and fever.
 Complications may occur, such as exudative pleural effusion, empyema, and lung abscesses.
 If left untreated, aspiration pneumonia can progress to form a lung abscess.
 Another possible complication is an empyema, in which pus collects inside the lungs.
 If continual aspiration occurs, the chronic inflammation can cause compensatory thickening of the insides of the lungs, resulting in bronchiectasis.

 Causes

 Most aspiration events occur in patients with a defective swallowing mechanism, such as a neurological disease or as the result of an injury that directly impairs swallowing or interferes with consciousness.
 Impaired consciousness can be intentional, such as the use of general anesthesia for surgery.
 For many types of surgical operations, people preparing for surgery are therefore instructed to take nothing by mouth (nil per os, abbreviated as NPO) for at least four hours before surgery.
-These conditions enable the entry of bacteria into the lungs, thus allowing the development of an infection.
+The aspiration of oropharyngeal secretions with a high bacterial load, combined with impaired mechanical, humoral, or cellular defense mechanisms, facilitates the entry of bacteria into the lungs and may lead to the development of aspiration pneumonia.